phenotypic/homebridge-web-sprinklers/README.md

 - The sprinkler controller itself should have an automatic shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) so the valve is not left open if there was an error recieving the shut off message from the plugin

 - Watering needs vary widely as a result of a number of factors including sprinkler output, lawn type and local conditions.
-The plugin will schedule a watering cycle every day (assuming certain thresholds are not met), and may therefore be unsuitable if you need to limit watering to a certain number of days each week (unless you disable scheduling).
-Feel free to adjust the fields mentioned above or open an issue/pull request with feature propositions
+Feel free to adjust the fields mentioned in the [configuration section](#optional-fields) or open an issue/pull request for further feature propositions

-- Turning a valve on manually within the app will not start a timer - you must manually disable the valve

 - Your [Apixu API](https://www.apixu.com) key grants you access to `10000` API calls per month (>`300` per day).
 This should not be a concern as the plugin will only make an API call once per day (as well as when homebridge starts up)